-7. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office, such as IT or data personnel?
+6. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office, such as IT or data personnel?
 If so, describe this interaction.

-The TVA FOIA Office works with the business units within TVA to identify and prepare any FOIA-related proactive disclosures.
-TVA's Communications organization, of which the FOIA Office is a part, assists TVA organizations in reviewing and posting information on the TVA website (www.tva.com).
+The FOIA Office works with the business units within TVA to identify and prepare any FOIA-related proactive disclosures.
+TVA's Communications organization assists other TVA organizations in reviewing and posting information on the TVA website (www.tva.com).

-8. Optional -- Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.
+7. Optional -- Please describe the best practices used to improve proactive disclosures and any challenges your agency faces in this area.